icaroribeiro/hash-code-challenge/README.md

 }
 ```

-Or even, if there is one or more products to be associated with the promotion:
+or even, if there is one or more products associated with the promotion:

 ```
-*JSON format*
+*application/json*

 Body: {
     "id": "5e6383a641261e8e7b49d62b",